Psychodynamic Therapy in San Francisco

 What Is Psychodynamic Therapy?

-Many people pursue psychodynamic treatment because they feel that their lives have become stagnant, and although they’re unhappy with their circumstances, they do not know how to change.
-They might not even know what they truly want out of their personal and professional life.
-Overall, they feel uncertain about who they are and who they want to become.
+Many people pursue psychodynamic treatment because they feel their lives have become stagnant.
+They know they’re unhappy, yet they don’t know how to make meaningful changes—or even what they truly want in their personal or professional lives.
+This uncertainty can create a lingering sense of confusion about who they are and who they hope to become.

 The History Of Psychodynamic Psychotherapy

-Psychodynamic therapy grew out of traditional psychoanalysis (1), which was developed in the late 1800s (2).
-Back then, psychoanalytic theories proposed that psychological conflicts are actually rooted in the unconscious, which helped people find relief from their symptoms.
+Psychodynamic therapy grew out of traditional psychoanalysis, which was developed in the late 1800s and introduced the idea that psychological conflicts are often rooted in the unconscious.
+These early insights helped people begin to understand the deeper origins of their emotional struggles and find relief from their symptoms.

-Today, psychodynamic therapy has evolved significantly from its early roots.
-While early psychoanalytic practitioners focused heavily on uncovering repressed memories and unconscious associations through hypnosis, modern psychodynamic counseling has shifted dramatically from this approach.
+Over time, the field has evolved significantly.
+While early psychoanalytic approaches relied heavily on techniques like uncovering repressed memories or exploring unconscious associations through hypnosis, modern psychodynamic counseling looks very different.

 Have any questions?
 Send us a message!